 At DUO (part of the Ministry of Education, Culture and Science) as Senior Business Analyst/deputy Product Owner for the “Status Financing” Scrum teams.

-The project had complex structures with a client in The Hague, three Scrum teams with members from Groningen and The Hague, and clients across the country (schools and student administration system providers).
+The project had a client in The Hague, three Scrum teams with members in Groningen and The Hague, and clients across the country (schools and student administration system providers).

-As Business Analyst responsible for coordinating and refining business rules and processes, use cases and user stories, XSDs, interfaces (APIs, RESTful, YAML, SOAP, XML) with internal and external parties, aligning with domain architects, and disseminating selected solutions within the team and to clients nationwide.
+As Business Analyst, I coordinated and refined business rules, processes, use cases, user stories, XSDs, interfaces (APIs, RESTful, YAML, SOAP, XML) with external parties, agreed with domain architects, and shared solutions within the team and with clients nationwide.
+Common challenges were odd or unclear laws and expert decisions made to solve past issues.

 Role: PO (dedicated) Oct 2020 - Aug 2021